djunh1/-R-Programming-Example-Code/README.md

 datasciencecoursera
 ===================

-This is a repo for the Coursera online classes
+This is a repo for the Coursera online classes.
+Various worked course examples will be deposited here.